Palats/mastopoof/README.md

 Each status in the stream has a unique position.
 The first one to be added is at 1 - 0 is kept for other purposes.
 Value of position is increased as new statuses are added.

+### Frontend config

+Frontend (typescript) has access to a global variable named `mastopoofConfig` containing various bits of config.
+This is always available, as it is loaded before main typescript is executed.

+This is obtained by loading `/_config` from the `index.html`:
+ - When running the frontend from backend binary, this hits a special end point which provides (see `server.go`) a javascript snippet with the config.
+ - When running from the dev frontend (through npm), the dev proxy simply redirects the requests to the backend.

 ### Backend/Frontend RPCs